 Fire Protection FAQs

 Are you preparing to upgrade or install a fire system in your Detroit facility?
-As you explore your options, you may become overwhelmed with questions.
-That’s why we’ve compiled a list of common questions about fire protection systems.
+As you explore your options, you’re likely to become overwhelmed with questions.
+That’s why we’ve compiled a list of common questions about fire protection systems!

 If you don’t see your question below, contact Fire Systems of Michigan.
-Our expert team members are ready to help.
+Our expert team members are ready to assist you!

 When working properly, fire sprinklers should only be set off by heat.
 The industry standard is between 155 to 165 degrees Fahrenheit.

-If just the sprinkler head is replaced, and the pipe isn’t modified, a hydrostatic test may not be required.
+If just the sprinkler head is replaced, and the pipe is not modified, a hydrostatic test may not be required.
 Check with your local fire marshal or AHJ to ensure compliance with local fire codes.

-According to Section 5.3.1.2, 1% of each type of sprinkler must be removed and sent to the lab for testing, but no less than four total.
-If your system has 500 sprinklers, with 400 upright and 100 pendant sprinklers, four of each would need to be sent in.
+According to Section 5.3.1.2, one percent of each type of sprinkler must be removed and sent to the lab for testing, but no less than 4 total.
+If your system has 500 sprinklers, with 400 upright and 100 pendant sprinklers, 4 of each would need to be sent in.

 In most cases, no, bags are not permitted to cover the sprinkler heads.
 In areas where spray coating occurs, paper bags or plastic bags of 0.003 inches or greater are permissible during spraying.